 Short-term loans of modest amounts may be made to students giving evidence of unexpected financial stress.
-A 2% handling fee, with a minimum of $1.00 charge, will be made on each loan.
 A student may only receive one short-term loan per semester, and it is limited to $350.
-For final determination of the student’s eligibility for a short term loan, the student should consult the Office of the Dean of Student Services.
+For final determination of the student’s eligibility for a short term loan, the student should consult the Office of Student Financial Services.

 To receive any institutional, state and federal Title IV financial assistance, a student must maintain eligibility by making satisfactory academic progress and satisfactory pursuit of program.
 Students are required to show progress by earning appropriate applicable degree credits, with a specific grade point and quality point average(s) as determined by the institution.
-Satisfactory academic progress and program pursuit standards are for institutional, state, and federal Title IV financial aid programs.
-Copies of these eligibility standards are available in the Office of Financial Aid and at www.sunydutchess.edu.
-Students are encouraged to visit the Office of Financial Aid with any questions about their rights and responsibilities concerning eligibility for financial assistance.
+Satisfactory academic progress and program pursuit standards are for institutional, state and federal Title IV financial aid programs.
+Copies of these eligibility standards are available in the Office of Student Financial Services and at www.sunydutchess.edu.
+Students are encouraged to visit the Office of Student Financial Services with any questions about their rights and responsibilities concerning eligibility for financial assistance.

 Scholarships are available for incoming, continuing and graduating students.
-Visit Foundation page for more information.
+Visit scholarships page for more information.

 Your Right To Know